Cyclothymia: Causes

 The cause is unknown.
 Risk factors include a family history of bipolar disorder.

 First-degree relatives of people with cyclothymia have major depressive disorder, bipolar I disorder, and bipolar II disorder more often than the general population.
-Substance-related disorders also may be at a higher risk within the family.
-First-degree relatives of a bipolar I individuals may have a higher risk of cyclothymic disorder than the general population.
+Substance-related disorders may also be at a higher risk within the family.
+First-degree relatives of a bipolar I individual may have a higher risk of cyclothymic disorder than the general population.

 Diagnosis

 Cyclothymia is classified in DSM-5 as a subtype of bipolar disorder.
 The criteria are: